rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 # Example

 In `examples/rabbitmq_auth_backend_django` there's a very simple Django app that can be used for authentication.
-On Debian / Ubuntu you should be able to run start.sh to launch it.
+On Debian / Ubuntu you should be able to run start.sh to launch it after installing the python-django package.
 It's really not designed to be anything other than an example.

 See `examples/README` for slightly more information.